Delays and cancellations reported from Gatwick today – Monday, October 16 – including British Airways flights

-These are the delays and cancellations at London Gatwick so far today – Monday, October 16 – including British Airways flights
+These are the delays and cancellations at London Gatwick so far today – Monday, October 16 – including British Airways and easyJet flights

 and live on Freeview channel 276